-If in doubt about the correct shade and paint finish, go for the glossiest, blackest paint you can find for the most refined look.
-If you prefer a matt finish, your best bet is a very dark charcoal color rather than black – it will look better, and the Zillow paint color analysis shows that it has the same value-adding potential.
+If you prefer a matte finish, your best bet is a very dark charcoal color rather than black – it will look beautifully sleek and modern – and the Zillow paint color analysis shows that it has the same value-adding potential.

-There’s also indication that dark home facades in general are becoming more popular.
-‘We see a lot of dark colors, so I think darker on the outside is the trend right now – dark with white trim,’ real estate agent Pamela Knapp told Homelight (opens in new tab).
+There’s also an indication that dark home facades in general are becoming more popular.
+‘We see a lot of dark colors, so I think darker on the outside is the trend right now – dark with white trim,’ real estate agent Pamela Knapp told Homelight.

 What if I don’t like black?

-Fortunately, black is not the only value-adding color, so if black is not your thing, there is a couple of other failsafe choices that appeal to buyers.
 A bright color that contrasts with a neutral exterior – from buttery yellow to brick red – is recommended by real estate agents to enhance curb appeal, and can easily be changed if the buyer doesn’t like the color – see our analysis on should your front door be lighter or darker than your house, for further insight.

 If you live in a red brick house that’s already quite bright, consider a subdued or powdery shade like teal or powder blue.

 If your door has seen better days, you may be better off replacing it altogether – see our guidance on, how much is a new front door, and replacing your old door for a new steel door will cost you in the region of $1,500 but can recoup 91% of its value at resale.

 If you do not want to replace your door with a brand new one, other changes you can make to modernize it include updating your door's hardware, from new door numbers, knockers and letter boxes.

 Sign up to the Homes & Gardens newsletter